flutter/website/src/development/accessibility-and-localization/internationalization.md

 ```

 ### Configuring the l10n.yaml file

-The `l10n.yaml` file allows you to configure the `gen-l10n` tool,
+The `l10n.yaml` file allows you to configure the `gen-l10n` tool
+to specify:

-such as where all the input files are located,
+* where all the input files are located
-where all the output files should be created, and what Dart class
+* where all the output files should be created
-name to give your localizations delegate.
+* what Dart class name to give your localizations delegate

-The full list of options is described in the table below:
+For a full list of options, check out the following table:

 <div class="table-wrapper" markdown="1">
 | Option                        | Description |